-We have audited the financial statements of East Mississippi Community College as of and for the year ended June 30, 2021, and have issued our report thereon dated September 28, 2022.
+We have audited the financial statements of the business-type activities of East Mississippi Community College as of and for the year ended June 30, 2022, which collectively comprise the College's basic financial statements and have issued our report thereon dated May 1, 2023.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.